-Principles Integrity is a partnership focused on accountability and governance matters for municipalities as well as other locally-elected and appointed governing bodies.
-Since its formation, Principles Integrity has been appointed as Integrity Commissioner (and as Lobbyist Registrar/Closed Meeting Investigator/Municipal Ombudsman for some clients) in over 50 Ontario municipalities and other public bodies.
-Part of our mission is to advance the Municipal Integrity Commissioner of Ontario (MICO), where we have led development of MICO's response to the Provincial consultations and Ombudsman Office relations.
+Principles Integrity is a partnership focused on accountability and governance matters for municipalities.
+Principles Integrity currently serves as Integrity Commissioner (and as Lobbyist Registrar/Closed Meeting Investigator/Municipal Ombudsman for some clients) in approximately 60+ Ontario municipalities and other public bodies.